Unmeshed Logo

 Linux Agent Installation Guide

 This document shows how to install and manage the Linux agent for Unmeshed Job Scheduling Platform.
-The agent is a Java-based application which runs natively on Linux machines and executes the scheduled jobs as configured on the Unmeshed Platform.
+The agent is a Go-based application which runs natively on Linux machines and executes the scheduled jobs as configured on the Unmeshed Platform.
 The integration between agent and Unmeshed platform is protected by an access key and secret and happens over an HTTPS connection.

 Prerequisites